Back

 Phase 4: Negotiation.
 Handle price objections.
 Emotional approach first, added value second, price reduction as a last resort.

 Phase 5: Retention.
 Turn buyers into whales.
-Memory, consistency, rapport, perceived exclusivity.
+Memory, consistency, chemistry, perceived exclusivity.

 Shift organization

 A chatter handles dozens of conversations at the same time.
-Organization is crucial.
+Organization is critical.

 Pin important conversations.
 Keep between 6 and 15 conversations pinned.

-Rotate the queue every 20 to 30 minutes: add new conversations, remove non-responders.
+Rotate every 20 to 30 minutes: add new conversations, remove non-responders.

 Always be in a phase.
 Every active conversation should have a clear direction.